resouer/oam-kubernetes-runtime/examples/typed-component/README.md

 component.core.oam.dev/web-service-component created
 ```

-> NOTE: The `oam-k8s-runtime` webhook is needed to enhance the workload in the `Component` definition.
-If you are running without the webhook you will need to add the following to the `spec.workload` in `sample_component.yaml`:
->
->      apiVersion: core.oam.dev/v1alpha2
->      kind: ContainerizedWorkload

 ## Result

-A `web-service-component` is created (running Wordpress, which you will see on the corresponding `Service` endpoint):
+A `web-service-component` is created (running Nginx, which you will see on the corresponding `Service` endpoint):

 ```
 $ kubectl get all